 LC Heating & Air provides expert heat pump diagnosis and repair for homeowners in the Fairfax District.
-We specialize in reversing valve issues, defrost board failures, and refrigerant circuit diagnostics for all major brands.
+We specialize in identifying complex reversing valve, defrost board, and refrigerant issues to help you decide whether a repair is the right move for your home.

 Local HVAC considerations